-- Peel sweet potato and spiralize on spaghetti size setting to make noodles.
+- Peel the sweet potato and spiralize on spaghetti size setting to make noodles.

-- Heat stock on the stove top to a simmer.
+- Heat stock on the stovetop to a simmer.
 Add sweet potato noodles to the stock and cook for 5 minutes.
 Using tongs divide the sweet potato noodles evenly among bowls.
-Add pork to the stock and cook until heated though.
+Add pork to the stock and cook until heated through.
 Ladle pork and stock over the noodles.
-Garnish bowls with hard boiled eggs, scallions, nori, and/or kimchi.
+Garnish bowls with hard-boiled eggs, scallions, nori, and/or kimchi.